cusvaer

 Popular method to distribute state vector simulation is to equally-slice the state vector into multiple sub state vectors and distribute them to processes.
 Some examples for distributed state vector simulation are also described in Multi-GPU Computation.
 In cusvaer, this equally-sliced state vector is called as sub state vector.

-The first release of cusvaer uses the “single device per single process” model.
-All sub state vectors are placed in GPUs.
+For this configuration, cusvaer uses the “single device per single process” model.
+Sub state vectors are placed in GPUs[*]_.
 Each process owns a single GPU, and one sub state vector is allocated in the GPU assigned to the process.
 Thus, the number of processes is always identical to the number of GPUs.
 The size of sub state vector is the same in all processes.

 When slicing the state vector, the size of sub state vector is calculated by the number of qubits in a circuit and the number of GPUs used for distribution.